RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

     * A source build using binary input will be created
       * The resulting image will be pushed to image stream tag "tekton-tasks:latest"
-      * A binary build was created, use 'oc start-build --from-dir' to trigger a new build
+      * A binary build was created, use "oc start-build --from-dir" to trigger a new build

 --> Creating resources with label build=tekton-tasks ...
     imagestream.image.openshift.io "tekton-tasks" created